 Personal data of others provided by you:

-In certain situations, you may provide to us the personal data of others (for example, your friends, colleagues, family members, etc.) such as in the context of providing emergency contact details or personal references towards your application, etc.
+In certain situations,you may provide to us the personal data of others (for example, your friends, colleagues, family members, etc.) such as in the context of providing emergency contact details, or personal references towards your application, or as a referral towards our programs and courses, etc.

 Persona data collected directly from you for course registration, enrollment, and onboarding: